 The purple lines are services SUSPECTED to be lead, based on our records.

-15. Will you borough to replace the pipe or will the yard be dug up to the house?
+15. Will you bore/tunnel to replace the pipe or will the yard be dug up to the house?